klei1984/max/defects.md

             }
     }
 ```
 The pseudo code does not use pointer arithmetic for better clarity.
-Obviously this means that friendly units of the same class with huge armor rating differences will think that they are either quasi invincible or insufferably vulnerable in the topmost cell row of the tactical map.
+Obviously this means that friendly units of the same class with huge armor rating differences will think that they are either near invincible or insufferably vulnerable in the topmost cell row of the tactical map.

 156. **[Fixed]** There is a function (cseg01:00023EAC) to determine the nearest destination for an attacker that does not require support from a transporter unit.
 The function attempts to use heat maps to select safe destinations.
 The alien derelict player does not have heat maps in which case the game dereferences null which leads to segmentation faults on modern operating systems.